snasphysicist/talks/dont-be-an-iter-hater/dont-be-an-iter-hater.md

 - reads more like natural language
 - therefore can be faster to understand

-Your mileage may vary - come debate me after the talk!
+Your mileage may vary - come discuss after the talk!

 ---